 8.BONE BROTH SOUP

 According to Dr. Axe, this broth is the perfect base for any kind of healthy soup as it contains amino acids that improve our memory while alternately protecting and maintaining our immune functioning.
-A handy recipe for beef bone broth soup can be located here.

 This one’s another favorite, one shared by the aforementioned Dr. Axe, and it’ll blow your mind!
 It’s straight up coconut crust pizza and it’s awesome!
-The recipe calls for three eggs, ¼ cup plus two tbsp coconut flour, ¼ cup coconut oil, one tsp honey, one tsp baking powder, ¼ tsp sea salt, sliced banana pepper and sliced cherry tomatoes.
+The recipe calls for three eggs, ¼ cup plus two tbsp coconut flour, ¼ cup coconut oil, one tsp honey, one tsp baking powder, ¼ tsp sea salt, sliced banana pepper, and sliced cherry tomatoes.

 The key ingredient here is the coconut oil as it is a multifaceted healer with innumerable health benefits, most notably its ability to put the kibosh on cells that are responsible for inflammation and its wondrous capability to protect one’s memory as they age.